amer/resinfra/terraform/aws-ansible/README.md

 To pass your AWS credentials to `terraform` in a safer way than hard coding it and distributing it to VCS, it is easier and more secure to use env variables.

-Set the following variables and terraform will pick them up:
+Set the following environment variables and terraform will pick them up
+automatically:

 ```
 export AWS_ACCESS_KEY_ID="your_access_key_id"